 Shannon managed the development of a national face-to-face and online training program for the aged care sector and the implementation of the Aged Care Community Visitors Scheme for LGBTIQ people in NSW.
 At the NSW Office of Ageing, she advised the minister on ageing issues and managed the NSW Forum on Ageing at Parliament House, supported the production of the Older People NSW report in partnership with the Australian Bureau of Statistics, managed funded research projects and implemented state-wide research policy seminars.

-He has Master of Public Administration and Bachelor of Commerce qualifications, is a Fellow of CPA Australia and a member of the Australian Institute of Company Directors.
-Hakan possesses a deep understanding of the value of public institutions and of the indicators of successful governance, leadership, and operational management to achieve social, economic, and cultural outcomes.
+Hakan has a Master of Public Administration and Bachelor of Commerce qualifications.
+He is highly regarded in his field, being acknowledged as a Fellow of CPA Australia, a member of the Australian Institute of Company Directors, and a Fellow of the Governance Institute of Australia.